Ciara: Personal life

+On July 26, 2025, she received Beninese citizenship as part of the Blaxit movement.

 Other ventures

 Business

 Ciara became the face of Jay-Z's Rocawear clothing line and spokesperson for the women campaign titled "I Will Not Lose", which debuted in the summer of 2007.
 In the October issue of Vibe Magazine, she appeared, apparently nude, on the magazine cover but claimed Vibe had airbrushed her clothes off.
 She told MTV News that she was hurt by the photos and was quite shocked when she finally got her hands on the month's issue.
 She later confirmed that she was in fact clothed.

 In 2009, Ciara signed a multimillion-dollar deal with the modeling agency Wilhelmina Models.
 After signing the deal, she has been in many magazine spreads.
 In addition to that, she also has her eyes set on beginning a new clothing line.
 In June 2008, she was in talks with the department store Steve & Barry's to create an affordable clothing line, but it never happened.
 On November 9, 2009, it was announced that Ciara would be modeling in the German edition of Vogue.
 During that time, it was also announced that Ciara would be the new face of a major multimedia ad campaign for Verizon's smartphone the LG Chocolate Touch.
 Ciara filmed a commercial for the campaign, which features her dancing to her 2009 single, "Work".
 In March 2010, it was officially confirmed and announced that Ciara was the spokesperson in the new ad campaign for Adidas Originals.
 A commercial for the campaign was released the same month, featuring numerous other celebrities.